 In the sections below, you will find a general overview of the LCC Nursing Program’s admission requirements.
 For more detailed information or to print the requirements, see the LCC Associate Degree Nursing Program Admission Requirements document.

-Schedule to take the HESI Admission Assessment Exam.
-This may be taken before you have completed the prerequisite courses.
-Applicants may take the HESI Admission Assessment Exam a total of two times.
+The exam may be taken before you have completed the prerequisite courses.
+Applicants may repeat either exam every two weeks and up to a total of three times.